emin-arslan/KON/README.md

 # How to use

-1-) First of all , if you don't have tesseract , u have to install tesseract.
+1-) First of all, if you don't have tesseract , u have to install tesseract.

 2-) You have to get telegram api key and bot token.